-In August 2003, Vernalis completed its acquisition of our collaborator British Biotech.
+In August 2003, Vernalis completed its acquisition of British Biotech.
 In connection with this acquisition, the merged company, called Vernalis plc, announced that it intended to review its merged product candidate portfolio, including its collaboration with ImmunoGen on huN901-DM1.
-After discussion with Vernalis, in January 2004, we announced that we would take over further development of huN901-DM1.
-Pursuant to the terms of the termination agreement executed on January 7, 2004, Vernalis, which relinquished its rights to the product, is responsible for, at its own expense, the study it initiated in the United States (Study 001) until June 30, 2004 and the study first initiated in the United Kingdom (Study 002) through completion.
-We are responsible for the further development of huN901-DM1.
+After discussion with Vernalis, in January 2004, we announced that we would take over further development of the product candidate, including the advancement of huN901-DM1 into our own clinical trial.
+Pursuant to the terms of the termination agreement executed on January 7, 2004, Vernalis retained responsibility for the conduct and expense of the study it initiated in the United States (Study 001) until June 30, 2004, and the study it had started in the United Kingdom (Study 002) through completion.
 We took over responsibility for Study 001 on July 1, 2004 and, in September 2005, we announced our initiation of a clinical trial of huN901-DM1 in multiple myeloma (Study 003).
+On December 15, 2005, we executed an amendment to the January 7, 2004 Termination Agreement with Vernalis ("the Amendment").
+Under the terms of the Amendment, ImmunoGen assumed responsibility as of December 15, 2005, at its own expense, to complete Study 002.
+Under the Amendment, Vernalis paid ImmunoGen \$365,000 in consideration of the expected cost of the obligations assumed by ImmunoGen with the Amendment.
+This \$365,000 has been recognized as other income in the accompanying Consolidated Statements of Operations for the three and six months ended December 31, 2005.